A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 If you are not a parent shopping for a kit, here is the next rung.

-This page is the argument.
-The calculator is the proof.
-The phone line is the conversation.
+This page makes the argument.
+The calculator backs it up with your own numbers, and the phone line is where the actual conversation happens.

 Most of the early swab buyers already had a poisoned kid.
 Fluoro-Spec exists so the next family doesn't.